blockchainass/myblockchain/storage/ndb/nodejs/README.md

 Queries
 -------
-While *session.find()* can be used to fetch a single database record using primary or unique index access, more complex queries are provided through the [Query class](API-documentation/Query)
+While *session.find()* can be used to fetch a single blockchain record using primary or unique index access, more complex queries are provided through the [Query class](API-documentation/Query)

-Queries are defined by a filter that specifies which database rows should be returned.
+Queries are defined by a filter that specifies which blockchain rows should be returned.
 The filter is declared fluently, combining queryable columns with comparators and parameters.